 A System of Policies and Procedures

-You policies and procedures is the glue that holds it all together.
+Your policies and procedures are the glue that holds it all together.
 It connects the tactical process designs to your employees to literally explain how you are going to deliver on your strategy.

 Policies and Procedures Templates